-This decadent Cinnamon Roll Cheesecake has a cinnamon graham cracker crust and a creamy filling dotted with pieces of cinnamon brown sugar.
+A recipe for Cinnamon Roll Cheesecake!
+This decadent cheesecake has a cinnamon graham cracker crust and a creamy filling dotted with pieces of cinnamon brown sugar.
 Top it off with a cream cheese icing for a showstopping dessert.

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.